The Carey Treatment: Shooting

 The whole experience was, in terms of filmmaking, extraordinarily destructive.
 The temper and tantrums from my producer, William Belasco, were such that he insulted me in front of the cast and crew and offered to bet me $1,000 that I'd never work in Hollywood again if I didn't do everything his and Aubrey's way.
 They told me that they didn't want quality, just a viewable film.
 The crew felt so bad about the way I was treated that they gave me a party – and usually it's the other way round.
 I know I've been guilty of excuses but my God what do you have to do to pay your dues?
 I made Wild Rovers for MGM and kept quiet when they recut it.
 But this time I couldn't take it.
 I played fair.
 They didn't.

-Coburn later said "“You know, I don’t mind that film.
+James Coburn later said, "You know, I don’t mind that film.
 I liked my work on it.
 There again the studio (MGM) fucked it up.
 They cut ten days out of the schedule.
 They pulled the plug on us early.
 It’s too bad.
 We did shoot the film on location in Boston though."

 Reception

 Critical response

 The Carey Treatment received mostly mixed to negative reviews from critics.

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 60% based on 5 reviews, with an average score or 5.20/10.

+Vincent Canby, writing for The New York Times, was amused by The Carey Treatment but wrote, "...I don't think we have to take this too seriously, for The Carey Treatment, like so many respectable private-eye movies, is sustained almost entirely by irrelevancies."

 Roger Ebert wrote, "The problem is in the script.
 There are long, sterile patches of dialog during which nothing at all is communicated.
 These are no doubt important in order to convey the essential meaninglessness of life, but how can a director make them interesting?
 Edwards tries."

-Vincent Canby, writing for The New York Times, was amused by The Carey Treatment but wrote, "...I don't think we have to take this too seriously, for The Carey Treatment, like so many respectable private-eye movies, is sustained almost entirely by irrelevancies."
+The Los Angeles Times called it "Edwards' best movie in years" and Coburn's "best role since moving up from supporting player to star."

+Variety said it was "written, directed, timed, paced and cast like a feature-for-tv... a serviceable release...
+Jennifer O'Neill... graces with her beauty plots to which she has absolutely no integral contribution."

+FilmInk argued it "took Michael Crichton’s excellent novel and turned it into a bland TV movie; Coburn’s groovy doctor feels out of place."